What is your Healthcare Disclosure?

 I'm claustrophobic.
 How can I enjoy the benefits of floating without freaking out?

 Our Flotation Suite is just that, a suite.
-It measures 6' x 7' x 7' inside so it's not the Float Pods that you may see advertised other places.
+It measures 6' x 7' x 7' inside so it's not the Float Pods you may find at other Float Spas in and around Pittsburgh.
+Ours is actually large enough for two so you may want to consider our "couples float".
 We also provide light and music inside the suite.
 If you are still feeling a bit confined you can leave the door open which allows the shower section of the Float Room to provide added relief.
 As an added feature, our Float Suite also has an intercom inside so you can notify the desk of any problems, concerns or questions.
 Naturally if it's total isolation you desire (Sensory Deprivation Chamber) we can turn off the lights and music, you close the door and it's just you and the water.

 So how exactly does this whole float thing work?

 Our suite contains around 150 gallons of water.
 Dispersed throughout the tank it is about 12" deep.
-It has 1400 pounds of Epsom Salt that creates both the buoyancy and muscle ache relief.
-The water is kept at a constant 93.5 degrees /- 3 degree.
+It has 1600 pounds of Epsom Salt that creates both the buoyancy and muscle ache relief.
+The water is kept at a constant 93.5 degrees +/- .3 degree.
 You simply enter the water, sit down, lay back and you float.
 It is virtually impossible to not float.
-From there it is 60 minutes of nothing...nirvana.
+From there it is 60 minutes of nirvana.

 What is the age limit to float?

 You must be 16 to float.
-But... ours is a Float Suite, large enough for two people so mothers can bring daughters, fathers can bring sons, any combination of two that will allow for someone younger to enjoy the benefits.
+But ours is a Float Suite, large enough for two people so mothers can bring daughters, fathers can bring sons, any combination of two that will allow for someone younger to enjoy the benefits or enjoy a romantic experience with your partner..
 Minimum age is 10 with an accompanying parent.
-Please keep in mind that an hour in the suite probably will be too long for kids.
+Please keep in mind that an hour in the suite may be too long for kids.

 How do I know the water is clean?

-The water in the Floatation Suite goes through a filtration system that includes paper filters, an ozone machine, Ultra Violet rays and chemical combinations including hydrogen peroxide.
+Every hour, when not in use the water in the Floatation Suite goes through a filtration system that includes paper filters, an ozone machine, Ultra Violet rays and chemical combinations including hydrogen peroxide.
 While you are floating the water is calm, still.
 All other times the system is hard at work jetting the water through the system and back into the suite, repeatedly.
 On the average, the water is turned over 8 - 9 times per cleaning session.
 A constant flow of clean water.
-An FYI...before the federal government would allow flotation units into the public there had to be overwhelming evidence that they were sanitary.
+We also clean the inside surfaces a few times per week, and constantly monitor the PH and H2O2 levels, adjusting accordingly.
+An FYI, before the federal government would allow flotation units into the public there had to be overwhelming evidence that they were sanitary.
 Live bacteria were introduced into the water and they immediately died proving that the system was more than adequate for public use.
-We personally use the Suite so we know it's sanitary.
+And if that isn't enough we personally use the Suite so we know it's sanitary.

 Are there any dangers to floating?

 Please remember you are floating in water with a large amount of Epsom salt so any type of cut or abrasion will probably sting.
 You will want to wait until any type of cut or abrasion is scabbed over or healed.
 Also, do not touch your eyes as they will sting as well.
-If you happen to do this, you can leave the suite and rinse your eyes and return but better to just avoid this.
-There is information following for the ladies but other than that it's a safe experience.
+We provide a spray bottle with clean water inside the Suite if you have an uncontrollable itch.
+You simply spray your hand and the area and scratch away.
+There is a one week waiting period if you have had any hair treatment (color, perm, etc) before you can float.
+Since one of the chemicals is hydrogen peroxide there is a strong possibility that it will effect the treatment and cause coloring/chemicals to be released into our water.
+Following is information for the ladies but other than that it's a safe experience.